DSC-Capstone/2025-26/lessons/06/index.md

 ---
 layout: page
-title: "Lesson 6 – Git"
+title: "Git"
 nav_exclude: true
 ---

-# Lesson 6 – Git
+# Git
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson on Piazza as usual.

-Make sure to read this article before moving on to [Methodology Assignment 3](https://dsc-capstone.org/2025-26/assignments/methodology/04), which is due on Monday, Nov 3rd, 2025.
+Make sure to read this article before moving on to [Methodology Assignment 3](https://dsc-capstone.org/2025-26/assignments/methodology/04), which is **due on Monday, Nov 3rd, 2025.**

 ---